Tactical-Operator/Termux_custom_prompt/README.md

 ~$ cd .. # to go to the previous directory

-~$ cd .. # to go to the first startinf directory i.e home
+~$ cd .. # to go to the first starting directory i.e home

 Now you need to make .termux file to contain the font pack